anubhqv/news_website_fullstack/README.md

 # news_website_fullstack
-this project is made as a submission for the 3rd year minor project along with fiend group technology used is primarily simple html,css and vanilla JS for frontend and node.js and mongodb for backend 1.need to add your own ".env" file which contains your mongodb connection string 2.need to have all of the main code files installed
+this project is made as a submission for the 3rd year minor project along with my friends technology used is primarily simple html,css and vanilla JS for frontend and node.js and mongodb for backend 1.need to add your own ".env" file which contains your mongodb connection string 2.need to have all of the main code files installed